xflr6/graphviz/docs/api.rst

 -------------------

-The functions in this section are provided to work directly with existing files and strings instead of using the object-oriented DOT creation api above.
+The functions in this section are provided to work directly with existing files and strings instead of using the object-oriented DOT creation methods documented above.

 .. autofunction:: graphviz.render
 .. autofunction:: graphviz.pipe